 About Southeast General Grants

-Priority is given to programs that empower youth:
+Programs that empower youth:

 - enhance quality early childhood education and intervention services;